ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a CNS tumor. Use the menu to see other pages.

 In general, tumors in children are uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
+That is why more than 60% of children are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
 The “standard of care” is the best treatments known.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type of CNS tumor, whether it is cancerous, the stage and/or grade of the tumor, possible side effects, the family’s preferences, and the child’s age and overall health.
 For instance, radiation therapy is often limited in children younger than 3 years old, because extensive radiation therapy can cause learning and memory problems in the future.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.

-Learn more about making treatment decisions.
+Learn more about the treatment of astrocytoma.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is almost always used to find out the type of tumor, either through a biopsy or during treatment when the tumor can be removed without significant damage to the brain.
 A neurosurgeon is a doctor who specializes in treating a tumor in the brain or spine with surgery.
 Sometimes, a tumor spreads and grows between healthy nerve cells, making surgery difficult.

 Some tumors cannot be removed by surgery because of their location.
 These tumors are called inoperable or unresectable.
 In these instances, the doctor will recommend other treatment options.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Stereotactic radiosurgery is a way to deliver high doses of radiation therapy directly to a tumor and not to healthy tissue.
 This technique makes detailed, 3-dimensional maps of the brain and tumor, so doctors can pinpoint where to direct the radiation treatment.
 It works best for certain noncancerous tumors and a tumor that is only in 1 part of the brain.